Country info and advice - China

 Bring your own deodorant and hair care products.
 The good brands are quite expensive here and the deodorant doesn't work.

-school.
+My advice...never work in a Chinese high school!
 The buildings have no heating or air-con, the pay is low and toilets are

 not fit for animals.
 Open pipe with no privacy, and the person next to you can